 Many companies use brand ambassadors to spread the word about their products and services.
 Look up Brand Ambassador jobs on Indeed and you’re likely to find tons of opportunities.

 Many of these jobs will require you to go to events to represent the company.
 Others will have you represent their brand through your Instagram and other social media platforms.

-Paid by the hour, plus tips.
-Different location every time.
+Paid by the hour, plus tips in various locations.
 Check out different staffing agencies for your city.